deepjavalibrary/djl-serving/serving/docs/adapters_api.md

 `GET /models/{model_name}/adapters`

-* limit - (optional) the maximum number of items to return.
+* limit (optional): the maximum number of items to return.
 It is passed as a query parameter.
 The default value is `100`.
-* next_page_token - (optional) queries for next page.
+* next_page_token (optional): queries for next page.
 It is passed as a query parameter.
 This value is return by a previous API call.

 Use the Adapters API to query current registered adapters: